 7. Backup Rates

 One more real–life advancement will be the rate with which the back up is produced.
 With SSDs, a web server back–up currently requires no more than 6 hours by making use of bizwebtech’s server–optimized software.

 Alternatively, on a web server with HDD drives, an identical back up takes three to four times as long to complete.
 An entire back up of any HDD–driven web server typically takes 20 to 24 hours.

-The Linux shared packages accounts feature SSD drives by default.
+The Linux VPS hosting packages and also our standard Linux shared packages accounts feature SSD drives by default.
 Join our family here, at bizwebtech, and see how we can assist you boost your website.